Wright County War: The lynching of Oscar F. Jackson

-Governors Response
+Governor Sibley's response

 As Minnesota had been a state for less than one year the Governor of Minnesota Henry Hastings Sibley was not going to allow this injustice and public outrage to stand.
-On April 29, 1858, Sibley issued a reward for $500 for the apprehension and conviction of those responsible for Jackson's lynching, calling it a "high-handed outrage against the peace and dignity of the state".
+On April 29, 1859, Sibley issued a reward for $500 for the apprehension and conviction of those responsible for Jackson's lynching, calling it a "high-handed outrage against the peace and dignity of the state".

-The $500 reward went unclaimed until July 1858 when Oscar's wife Elizabeth spotted Emery W. Moore at a gathering in Minnehaha Falls.
-Moore had been a member of the lynch mob, and it was his warrant that lead to Jackson's arrest at his father-in-law's house.
+The $500 reward went unclaimed until July 1859 when Oscar's wife Elizabeth spotted Emery W. Moore at a gathering in Minnehaha Falls.
+Moore had been a member of the lynch mob, and it was his warrant that led to Jackson's arrest at his father-in-law's house.
 Mrs. Jackson alerted St. Paul's chief of police, who arrested Moore for murder, and he was sent to Rockford to stand trial.
 However, before Moore could be tried for murder he was set free by a group of vigilantes.

 Fed up, Governor Sibley declared Wright County to be "in a state of insurrection" and sent in the state militia to put a stop to mob rule.
 The militia units sent to Wright County were; the Pioneer Guards, the St. Paul City Guards, the Stillwater Guards, the Dakota Rifles, the Washington Light Artillery, and the St. Paul Light Cavalry.
 The militia units were also aided by 35 special policemen.
-It was not until the state militia and police interrogated citizens until they found three of the mob assailants responsible for Jackson's lynching, there people were; Amer W. Moore, Hiram S. Angell, and John Edwin Jenks.
+It was not until the state militia and police interrogated citizens until they found three of the mob assailants responsible for Jackson's lynching, these people were; Amer W. Moore, Hiram S. Angell, and John Edwin Jenks.

 Aftermath

-The three assailants who were purported to have been members of the mob which killed Oscar F. Jackson were all acquitted due to hung jury which refused to indict any of the persons with the charge of murder.
+The three assailants who were purported to have been members of the mob which killed Oscar F. Jackson were all acquitted due to a hung jury which refused to indict any of the persons with the charge of murder.
 The three assailants were each released with a bond of $500.
 The District Court met at Monticello, Minnesota October 2, 1859, after taking the solemn oath of office, the Grand Jury went into session but failed to take any action on the disturbances in Wright County.
 It was said that at least two of the County Officials were anxious that the jury should dissolve without issuing any indictments.
 Consequently, on the morning of October 4, 1859, the jury adjourned.
 Whether anyone appeared before the Grand Jury is not known.

 The murder of Wallace is still unsolved to this day.